PTE MocksMock Practice Tests

 Write From DictationConsistently missing 3–5 words per WFD sentence

 Why it matters: WFD is the single highest-value task in PTE — each correct word scores 1 point for Listening AND 1 point for Writing.
 Students at 58 typically capture only 60–70% of words; reaching 85%+ unlocks 5–10 points across two skills.
+Practise with most repeated PTE questions for high-frequency sentences.

 How to fix it: Use the first-letter shorthand method: jot the first 2–3 letters of each word during playback, then reconstruct.
 Practice 20 WFD sentences daily for 2 weeks.
 Focus on catching articles, prepositions, and plural endings.